phase2/dynamicPopover/README.md

 Simply initialize like

     $('trigger').dynamicPopover({
-        selector: '.popover' // Where the content will be derived from
+        selector: '.popover', // Where the content will be derived from
+        closeButton: false, // Whether to add a modal style close button to the popover
         // Any desired bootstrap popover options are supported also })